 Why do marketing plans fall short of expectations?
 More often than not, it’s because they are never fully implemented.
 Issues arise, time becomes limited and priorities shift.
 When the going gets tough, marketing initiatives have a tendency slide to the bottom of the priority list — or they get forgotten altogether.
 Over time, a lack of marketing implementation adds up and has unintended consequences for your business.
-So, how do you prevent this long marketing slide?
+So, how do you prevent this lack of an implementation?

 To avoid this all-too-common situation, you need to map your marketing plan over to a content marketing calendar.
-Make your tactics tangible and visible.
-Then it’s far easier to hold people accountable for them.
+When you make your tactics more tangible and visible, then it’s far easier to hold people accountable for them.

 Content Marketing Calendar Defined